-- applying vulnerability patches in a timely manner
+- Patching and Updating: applying vulnerability patches in a timely manner

 Once a device is infected, the situation gets more complicated.
 The researchers caution that detecting and removing a rootkit is difficult.
 However, a rootkit can be detected by trained investigators and analysis tools, such as rootkit scanners, which uncover clues to the presence of the rootkit.
 Major security firms, such as Symantec, Kaspersky Lab and Intel Security (McAfee), offer rootkit scanners to enterprise customers.

 Some of the telltale signs that a rootkit is present include unexplained changes in target systems, strange files in the home directory of root, or unusual network activity.

 Cryptographer and computer programmer Thomas Pornin noted that the rootkit needs to maintain an entry path for the attacker, creating an opportunity for detection.
 In a post on Information Security Stack Exchange, Pornin recommends that IT administrators reboot the computer on a live CD or USB key and then inspect the hard disk.
 “If the same files do not look identical, when inspected from the outside (the OS booted on a live CD) and from the inside, then this is a rather definite sign of foul play,” he wrote.

 Another contributor to the Information Security Stack Exchange who goes by the moniker user2213 explained that another way to detect a rootkit is to use spurious device codes on devices that do not normally respond to the codes.
 “If you get anything other than the relevant ‘Not implemented’ error code on your system, something strange is going on.”